Mortgage Broker Fees

 L & C is a fee-free mortgage broker, but we’ve put together this guide to help you understand the different ways mortgage brokers and advisers can charge for their service.

 When you go to a mortgage broker to help you choose and apply for a mortgage, it’s important to understand whether or not you will have to pay for this advice.
-Almost all mortgage brokers are paid a commission by lenders of around 0.38% of the total transaction.
+Almost all mortgage brokers are paid a commission by lenders of around 0.37% of the mortgage loan.
 Some mortgage brokers also charge a fee to their customers.

 Mortgage brokers generate income in several different ways:

 - Fee-free.
 Here at L&C, rather than charging our customers for advice, we are paid a commission directly by the lender.
 That means you don’t have to pay us a penny for our services.
-Once we’ve recommended a particular mortgage, you will receive a key facts illustration document, which will tell you about any costs relating to the mortgage.
+Once we’ve recommended a particular mortgage, you will receive a mortgage illustration document, known as an ESIS (European Standardised Information Sheet).
+This will tell you about any costs relating to the mortgage.
 Similarly, if you are buying insurance from us, you will receive a quotation which will tell you about any other fees relating to the policy you are buying, but you won’t be charged for the advice you receive.